 For employees of those businesses who do not have workers’ compensation, options are still available.
 An experienced workers’ compensation attorney can often help injured employees secure the medical care and compensation they need after an accident even if the employer is uninsured.

 If you or someone you love has suffered a workplace injury, you have a right to appropriate medical care.
 When an employer prevents you from getting the treatment you need, that company can be held accountable.
 The experienced lawyers at Rechtman & Spevak may be able to help you obtain the workers’ compensation benefits you need and deserve.
-Call our Atlanta office today at 888-522-7798 to learn more about your rights and schedule a free, no-obligation consultation.
+Call our Atlanta office today to learn more about your rights and schedule a free, no-obligation consultation.